liaoooyx/t4m/README.md

 ## How to build

-You may want to modified the source code and rebuild the project.
-We provide a gradle task for you to build the project.
+You may want to modify the source code and rebuild the project.
+We provide a gradle task for you to rebuild the project.

 ```
 ./gradlew buildT4M
 ```

-It will build the executable jar file to `[t4mRootDir]/run/` directory.
+It will build a executable jar file to `[t4mRootDir]/bin/` directory.